Practice Information | Clare Abbey

 - if two weeks has elapsed and you wish to know your results please phone the surgery 065 6829719 (select option 2) and leave your name/date of birth and contact telephone number when prompted to do so.

 - The entire blood samples taken will not be reviewed in full until all results are available, so your treating Doctor has the full picture.

 - Your Doctor will advise you if and when further/repeat tests are required.

 Thank you for your co-operation as we strive to provide the highest quality of care for you.

 Results of common blood tests and x-rays, which have been arranged by us, are usually back within 7-9 working days, sometimes it may take longer.

 Cervical smear results provided via the National Cervical Screening Programme take 4-6 weeks.
 These results are sent by post directly to the woman.
 Tests results for other services (e.g. hospital clinics) are sent directly to the requesting doctor.

-All repeat prescription requests are dealt with on a 24 hour notice basis.
+All repeat prescription requests are dealt with on a 48 hour notice basis.
 Patients may telephone or call in to reception and request their prescription.
 Requests will be sent directly to the relevant patient’s GP who will review the patient file and provide a new prescription where appropriate.
-Prescriptions are available for collection at reception from 11:00 a.m. daily having given 24 hour notice.
+Prescriptions are sent electronically to the pharmacy of your choice.